 There are many advantages of seeing the practice after hours as well.
 By seeing the office once staff and patients are gone, it allows for the showing to be kept confidential.
 Therefore, not alerting patients or staff prior to an announcement.
 It will also give you the opportunity to see all operatories (as they won’t be occupied and give you the chance to speak your mind freely.

 Once you’ve identified the type of practice that you want, make sure to consider the competitive analysis and demographics to ensure the location will work for your practice.
+“Business owners work with a business valuation specialist to help them obtain an objective estimate of their company’s value,” according to the Corporate Finance Institute.
+(1)

 - Practice Value: Just because the office is in the “hot new” area does not mean it is the right place for your dental practice.
 Typically, practices in more urban and suburban areas have a higher value than practices in more rural areas, however practices in rural areas have a higher cash flow.
 Practices in highly desired communities (Malibu.
 Manhattan, Miami Beach, etc.) have higher values but also higher overhead.